CJE: Criminal Justice

 CJE 2140.
 INTRODUCTION TO SECURITY.

 This course will explore various aspects of security, including, but not limited to, community, retail, corporate, business and industrial problems and concerns.
-In addition, governmental and legal aspects of security will be examined.
+In addition, the requirements for the Unarmed Security Officer D License are embedded in this course, which examines ethical, legal and liability issues for security officers including legal authority, use of force, search and seizure.
+Emphasis is placed on developing knowledge and skills related to communications, patrol operations, investigations, safety and First Aid.

 CJE 2160.
 MULTICULTURAL LAW ENFORCEMENT.